vishvAsa/AgamaH_vaiShNavaH/rAmAnuja-sampradAyaH/tattvam/yAmunaH/Agama-prAmANyam_en.md

 238\.
 not identified.
 239\.
 Sabarabhasya and KMS.
-240\. supra § 17: vedabahyagrhitaträt.
+240\. supra § 17: vedabahyagrhitatrāt.
 I have rendered grhito by "accepted' to cover approximately the variety of meanings that Yamuna detects in the word.
 241\.
 Manusmrti, 8.107.
 242\.
 People who do prohibited acts follow Vedic expiations; but if acceptance by people who commit forbidden acts is sufficient to deny the validity of what they accept, this means that the validity of the Veda would be denied.